MicroEJ/docs/KernelDeveloperGuide/kf.rst

 Comments
 ~~~~~~~~

-Your comments about KF are welcome.
+Your comments about this specification are welcome.
 Please contact :ref:`our support team <get_support>` with "KF" as subject.

 Basic Concepts
 ~~~~~~~~~~~~~~